 “Other Project Capitalized Costs” are recoverable in the Formula Rate and are comprised of capitalized costs incurred other than to develop, construct, and place NYPA’s share of the SPC Project in service, such as capitalized spare parts and capital investment incurred after NYPA’s share of the SPC Project is in-service and not incurred to develop, construct, and place NYPA’s share of the SPC Project in-service.

-“Third Party Costs” are costs that result from: (i) ISO requirements, including interconnection costs and upgrades resulting from the ISO interconnection processes and related interregional studies; or (ii) increased costs, such as costs incurred related to the rescheduling of outages or the relocation of utility assets that are beyond the ability of NYPA to control or mitigate.
+“Third Party Costs” are costs that result from: (i) interconnection and network upgrade costs resulting from the ISO interconnection process; or (ii) increased costs, such as costs incurred related to the rescheduling of outages or the relocation of utility assets that are beyond the ability of NYPA to control or mitigate.
 Third Party Costs are recoverable in the Formula Rate.

 “Project Costs” are all capital costs incurred to develop, construct, and place NYPA’s share of the SPC Project in service, excluding allowance for funds used during construction (“AFUDC”), Third Party Costs, Other Project Capitalized Costs, and Unforeseeable Costs in excess of 2.5% of the Cost Cap (as defined Section 14.2.3.2.10.C below).